 This is one of my garden blackbirds.
 He tolerated me, and my mics just in front of him, quite a few mornings one particular week, and then intermittently through the spring: he delivered his first songs of the day regularly from the same perch, despite me fussing in the half-light.
 One morning it started raining.
-Another a tawny owl came by and disturbed him.
+Another morning a tawny owl came by and he scarpered.
 On this morning he simply arrived at the perch and sang for six minutes, listening to his neighbour further up the wood, then moved on to another song-post.
 You can hear them matching phrases.
 No fighting or chases.
 Remarkably civilised for the bird-brained descendants of dinosaurs.

 Now here’s a bird singing way over the moors in the eastern Cairngorms.
 An outpost of blackbird-dom among the birches fringing the steep gulley of a burn in an otherwise open-rolling heather moor.

 These seem to be two distinct modalities of song in blackbirds.
 The second is in some ways less impressive, but also less babbling.
 He has an ear for simple melody recognisable within our folk or pop musical psychology.
 Maybe more ‘musical’ – but that’s getting circular.
 But something I’ve often felt about the small isolated enclaves of blackbird song, at least in northern Scotland, is that they have a slightly sad, plaintive air (which is not to ascribe these emotions to the bird, only ascribing the usual human emotive association with melodic phrasing of that character).

 dark star of the gardens

 The three male blackbirds singing nearest to my house, in the small town of Wooler, at dawn on 12th april 2008.

 At the bottom of our road.